Choukettas/games_tracker_V1/README.md

-# 🎮 Giveaway Bot Discord
+# 🎮 Games Tracker V1 Discord

 This project is a **Python bot** that monitors multiple video game platforms and automatically sends **new giveaways** to Discord via webhooks.